PERSONALITY-RELATED PATTERNS AND PSYCHOLOGICAL INTERPRETATION OF A HAIR MINERAL ANALYSIS

 Most hair analysis patterns can be caused by, or relate to mental and emotional imbalances.
-Very few, if any, are solely physical or biochemical patterns.
-This has to do with the holistic or integrated nature of human beings, and how metabolism is reflected on hair mineral analyses, as understood and interpreted by the method of Dr. Paul Eck.
+Few are solely physical or biochemical patterns.
+This has to do with the holistic or integrated nature of human beings.

-It is not possible, at a glance, to tell how much of a particular pattern is due to mental or emotional factors, as compared to how much is related to a person’s biochemistry.
-The patterns discussed in this article, however, tend to have a larger component related to the personality and/or lifestyle.
-Beginning with the simpler patterns, these include:
+It is not possible, at a glance, to tell how much of a particular hair mineral pattern is due to mental or emotional factors, as compared to how much is related to a person’s biochemistry or other factors.
+The patterns discussed in this article, however, tend to have a significant component related to psychology, personality and/or lifestyle.

 Body chemistry, emotions, mental attitudes and behavior are closely related.
 This is often not obvious to many people.
 However, a properly performed and properly interpreted hair mineral analysis can usually reveal much about a person’s behavior and emotions.

 This is an introductory article to a very large subject.
 The relationships between hair mineral levels, ratios and patterns and emotional or behavioral factors may be called trends, patterns, correlations, tendencies or research associations.
 These words are used interchangeably.